Criticism of the Seventh-day Adventist Church: Catholicism In Eschatology

-Like the Protestant Reformers, some writings of Ellen White speak against the Catholic Church in preparation for a nefarious eschatological role as the antagonist against God's remnant church (the Seventh-day Adventist Church) and that the papacy is the beast that emerges from the sea (Ap 13).
-Many Protestant reformers such as Martin Luther, John Knox, William Tyndale and others held similar beliefs about the Catholic Church and the papacy when they broke away from the Catholic Church during the reformation.
-Unlike most Protestant denominations the Adventist Church opposes the ecumenical movement.
+Ellen White's writings, similar to those of the Protestant Reformers, include critical perspectives on the Catholic Church, suggesting a complex eschatological role that positions it as an antagonist to the "remnant church", represented by the Seventh-day Adventist Church.
+These writings reference the papacy as the beast that arises from the sea, as outlined in Revelation 13.
+Some of the Reformers, such as Martin Luther, John Knox, William Tyndale, held similar beliefs about the Catholic Church and the papacy when they broke away from the Catholic Church during the Reformation.
+Unlike some Protestant denominations, the Adventist Church opposes the ecumenical movement.